dwjohnston/ts-tutorial-series/lesson-3-typescript-is-clever/README.md

 - It is always ok to do a `as SomeWiderType` coercion if that's what is needed.
 - You avoid `as unknown as SomeOtherType` coercions, and that can lead to errors that TypeScript will not detect, because you overrode it.

-### Return statements / inferring the return value of a function
+### Return statements / inferring the return type of a function

-If you do not declare the return value of a function, TypeScript will infer it:
+If you do not declare the return type of a function, TypeScript will infer it:

 ```typescript
 const myFunction = () => {